 Although both balanced and unbalanced regulators can be used for deep dives, balanced regulators have the advantage of making it easier for you to breathe, regardless of how close you are to finishing your air supply and how high or low your tank pressure is.

 They are ideal for professional divers such as those who wish to record their dive, go cave-diving, or explore shipwrecks since they need to conserve as much energy as possible.

 Although balanced regulators have a number of benefits, the unbalanced ones can be quite useful for recreational scuba diving.

 There is also something known as having an “overbalanced” regulator.
 In these regulators, the IP increases with increasing depth.
 It ensures consistent breathing through the second stage when you’re scuba diving to deep depths.

 For recreational scuba divers that typically don’t perform real deep dives, it is often better to opt for unbalanced regulators.
 They are not only cheaper but are also great for divers since it is quite obvious when the air supply is diminishing.

 A question that is sometimes raised is why are all regulators not balanced?
 One factor is the cost involved.
 The structure of the balanced regulator is more complex and a little more delicate than that of the unbalanced regulator, which raises the price.

 Another factor is that a balanced regulator is not always the best choice for a dive.
 For beginners and shallow divers, unbalanced regulators are actually easier to use.

-Some divers use a mix of both: a balanced first stage combined with an unbalanced second stage, provides the best of both worlds.
-Not only is it pocket-friendly, it also helps divers know when they’re running out of air.
+Some divers use a mix of both: a balanced first stage combined with an unbalanced second stage provides the best of both worlds.
+Not only is it pocket-friendly, but it also helps divers know when they’re running out of air.